zhhhhhhhy/MASArena/README.md

 * [ ] Implement failure detection in MAS workflows
 * [ ] Add more benchmarks emphasizing tool usage
 * [ ] Improve configuration for MAS and tool integration

+Certainly!
+Here's an additional section you can add near the end of the `README.md`, under its own heading to highlight the invitation for contributions:

+---

+## 🙌 Contributing

+We warmly welcome contributions from the community!

+You can contribute in many ways:

+* 🧠 **New Agent Systems (MAS):**
+  Add novel single- or multi-agent systems to expand the diversity of strategies and coordination models.

+* 📊 **New Benchmark Datasets:**
+  Bring in domain-specific or task-specific datasets (e.g., reasoning, planning, tool-use, collaboration) to broaden the scope of evaluation.

+* 🛠 **New Tools & Toolkits:**
+  Extend the framework’s tool ecosystem by integrating domain tools (e.g., search, calculators, code editors) and improving tool selection strategies.

+* ⚙️ **Improvements & Utilities:**
+  Help with performance optimization, failure handling, asynchronous processing, or new visualizations.